Azure/azure-cosmosdb-spark/samples/monitoring/README.md

 The tutorial is written as a python sample but you can achieve the same in scala with application insights java sdk

 ## Prerequisites
-•	Databricks or HDInsight cluster with with Cosmos DB Spark Connector loaded
-•	Application Insights workspace (Note down the instrumentation key from the Dashboard)
+ï¿½	Databricks or HDInsight cluster with with Cosmos DB Spark Connector loaded ï¿½	Application Insights workspace (Note down the instrumentation key from the Dashboard)

 ## Setup
 ### Databricks